Skip to main content

 • The typical adult maintenance dosage of Xeljanz is 5 mg by mouth twice a day.
 The typical adult maintenance dosage for Xeljanz XR is 11 mg once a day.
 Children’s Xeljanz dosages are based on body weight.

-• There are many ways to save on Xeljanz and Xeljanz XR.
+• There are ways to save on Xeljanz and Xeljanz XR.
 If you’re eligible, a manufacturer savings card can help you access Xeljanz or Xeljanz XR for $0.
 A patient assistance program is also available.

-Access savings on related medications
+Save on related medications

 What’s the typical Xeljanz dosage for adults?